willydouhard/expandable-card-container/README.md

-`expandable-card-container` is a component that handles mutltiple `expandable-card`
+`expandable-card-container` is a component that handles multiple `expandable-card`

 Example: